James A. Garfield: Republican nomination

-After speeches in favor of the other front-runners, Garfield rose to place Sherman's name in nomination; his speech was well-received, but the delegates mustered little excitement for Sherman as the next president.
-The first ballot showed Grant leading with 304 votes to Blaine's 284, and Sherman's 93 votes placed him in a distant third.
-Subsequent ballots demonstrated a deadlock between Grant and Blaine, with neither having the 379 votes needed for nomination.
+Following the initial convention business, Conkling took the stage to present his candidate, Ulysses S. Grant, electrifying the crowd in a speech repeatedly interrupted by cheers, leading most reporters to believe Grant would win the nomination immediately by acclamation.
+Garfield then took the stage to nominate his fellow Ohioan, John Sherman, delivering a calm address that reminded the delegates the presidential election would be decided "at the ballot-boxes in the Republic" in November rather than "in Chicago in the heat of July".
+Garfield's speech focused on the delegates' right to vote their conscience rather than being controlled by party bosses; Garfield was seen as embodying the integrity the public desired amid widespread political exhaustion and corruption.
+Focus shifted to Garfield, prompting one delegate to remark, "If any outsider is taken, I hope it will be Garfield".
+The first ballot showed Grant with 304 votes, Blaine with 284, and Sherman in a distant third with 93.
+Subsequent ballots were deadlocked between Grant and Blaine, with neither having the 379 votes needed for nomination.
 Jeremiah McLain Rusk, a member of the Wisconsin delegation, and Benjamin Harrison, an Indiana delegate, sought to break the deadlock by shifting a few of the anti-Grant votes to a dark horse candidate—Garfield.
 Garfield gained 50 votes on the 35th ballot, and a stampede began.
-Garfield protested to the Ohio delegation that he did not seek the nomination and would not betray Sherman, but they overruled his objections and cast their ballots for him.
-In the next round of voting, nearly all the Sherman and Blaine delegates shifted their support to Garfield, giving him 399 votes, and the Republican nomination.
-Most of the Grant forces backed the former president to the end, creating a disgruntled Stalwart minority in the party.
-To obtain that faction's support for the ticket, Chester A. Arthur, a former New York customs collector and member of Conkling's political machine, was chosen as the vice presidential nominee.
+Garfield protested to the Ohio delegation that he did not seek the nomination and would not betray Sherman, but they overruled his objections and voted for him.
+On the next ballot, nearly all the Sherman and Blaine delegates shifted their support to Garfield, giving him 399 votes and the nomination.
+Most of Grant's supporters backed him to the end, creating a disgruntled Stalwart minority in the party.
+To obtain that faction's support for the ticket, Chester A. Arthur, a former New York customs collector and member of Conkling's political machine, was nominated for vice president.
+Levi P. Morton was initially offered the vice-presidential nomination, but declined after consulting with Conkling.